JiangyanLiNEU/JoshProfolilo/README.md

 <hr>

 ### Dec.1 2021
-* Tried deploy web with heroku, 000webhost and github. -Github is the easiest to use in my opinion.
+* Tried deploy web with heroku, 000webhost and github.
+ * Github is the easiest to use in my opinion.
 * BrowserRouter is not supported in github tho, so I changed it to HashRouter. (and changed Routes to Switch)
 * The routing still gave me headache, because I don't know why I set path to be '/Teaching' but the actaul routing will be /#Teaching#Teaching
 * Tried HashStyle but still didn't actually work.
 I just left it in this weird way for now.